Definition of Malarial Disease in Children

 Patients with confirmed P. ovale or P. vivax also might benefit from chloroquine and primaquine use because these drugs have an effect against the hypozoites stage of the parasite, when they reside within the liver.
 Children confirmed to have P. ovale or P. vivax strain that is resistant to chloroquine, might show a good response to dihydroartemisinin combined with piperaquine.

-Children with severe malaria who are in a coma or who develop severe cerebral malaria can lose their life within a few hours; therefore, the administration of artesunate is recommended as soon as possible.
+Children with severe malaria who are in a coma or who develop severe cerebral malaria can lose their life within a few hours.
+Coma in cerebral malaria probably results from parasite sequestration, inflammation and endothelial dysfunction.
+Therefore, the administration of artesunate is recommended as soon as possible.
+Intravenous artesunate is administered as 2.4 mg per kilogram of body weight as stat dose, then second dose after 12 hours and then two doses 12 hours apart.
 Artesunate and other antimalarial drugs are usually administered intravenously in patients with severe malaria, but if access to a health-care provider will take time, rectal administration of artesunate might be needed.

 Unfortunately, the mortality of severe malaria remains high despite adequate treatment.
 If artemisinin derivatives are not available, then intravenous infusion of quinine is essential to treat the condition.
 Intramuscular administration of antimalarial treatments is debatable because absorption has been found to be affected.